Join more than 4,000,000+ registered donors

 Network for Hope supports written correspondence between recipients and donor families.
 Donor families and recipients have found that communicating can be healing and comforting.
 A thank you letter or a greeting card from a recipient may bring comfort to a donor family.

 The decision to send correspondence is a very personal one, and there is no timeline.
 If you would like to write to your donor’s family, we encourage you to do so.
-All correspondence is completely anonymous and identities are kept confidential.

 What May I Include in My Card or Letter?